holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/03_git_in_practice/lesson_plan.md

     - Create an ml-ai folder in Documents/workspace/2023-24/lab_school
     - Move all previous projects into this folder
         - TIL and Problem Skeleton
-    - Create an “initial commit” for your Problem Set Skeleton
+    - Create an "initial commit" for your Problem Set Skeleton
         - `git init` and `git add`
         - Do not commit any hidden files/folders (leading “.”)
-    - Push “initial commit” to your GitLab Problem Set repo
+    - Push "initial commit" to your GitLab Problem Set repo
     - Create a README.md for your Problem set and commit it
     - Start homework

 ### Homework

 - Do problems 7-11 of Python String Wheaties
 - For each problem, create a commit
 - Every time create a commit, push it to main so you don't lose your work